socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 #### Entities
 Entities are the most important part of the message.
 This specifies the program, the record and the values associated with that record.
-Details for each attribute are as follows
+Details for each attribute are as follows:

 | field          | allowed_type | required | description                                                                                                                         |
 |----------------|--------------|----------|-------------------------------------------------------------------------------------------------------------------------------------|